MargotZhao/Gen-AI-Project/README.md

 🧠 Tweet Sentiment Classification using DistilBERT
-1. 📌 Problem Statement & Overview (10 pts)
+1. 📌 Problem Statement & Overview
 This project tackles the task of tweet sentiment classification using a fine-tuned Transformer model.
 The objective is to categorize tweets into four sentiment classes — Positive, Negative, Neutral, and Irrelevant.
 This serves as a demonstration of how transformer-based models can be used for real-world social media text classification with high performance and fast training on limited data.

-2. 🔬 Methodology (50 pts)
+2. 🔬 Methodology
 We employed a pre-trained DistilBERT model (distilbert-base-uncased) from Hugging Face and fine-tuned it on a reduced Twitter dataset with the following steps:

 Data Sampling: Downsampled to 500 training and 100 validation samples for faster testing.